kelshin/Accompany/README.md

 👼🏾 Notes: A feature that enables users to record important details such as their mood, symptoms, or other relevant information.

-👼🏿 Settings: A feature that enables users to configure their profile details and submit feedback to the official email of Accompany.
+👼🏿 Service: A feature that enables users to configure their profile details and submit feedback to the official email of Accompany.

 Accompany App was built using Swift and the UIKit framework.